 4. Slovenia

 While Slovenia might not ever cross your mind when it comes to European destinations, the country offers a pretty good tax refund rate of 15.05% while charging a lower VAT tax of 22%.
-While it’s known for its scenic views, the small southeastern Europe country is also regarded as ‘The Ideal Place For Living’.
+While it’s known for its scenic views, the small southeastern European country is also regarded as ‘The Ideal Place For Living’.

-Covering the open-air market in the Vodnikov trg and Pogacarnex trg squares, the Central Market offers the best of Slovenian products and catering establishments.
 During the summer evenings, the market is transformed into a local festival.
 And what’s a festival without food and drinks?
-If you’re into Christmas shopping and festival vibes, the Central Market is definitely a place you should have on your list of Slovenian spots to visit.
+If you’re into Christmas shopping and festival vibes, the Central Market is a must on your list.

 Opening Hours: Weekdays, 7 AM – 4 PM.
 Saturdays, 7 AM – 2 PM.